<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 April 6, 2020 — Posted By Agricen

-Maritime increases nutrient and plant functioning to give growers unmatched seed germination, plant growth, and nutrient uptake.
-It can be used to enhance crop growth and performance both under positive growing conditions and under stress conditions from environmental factors such as drought, heat, or salinity.
+Maritime Educator ImageMARITIME® improves nutrient uptake and plant functioning to give growers unmatched seed germination, plant growth, nutrient uptake and resistance to abiotic stress.
+It can be used to enhance crop growth and performance both under positive growing conditions and under stress conditions from environmental factors such as drought, heat or salinity.

 • Product benefits